Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. This office needs to verify who you are with your legal identification.
 This office does not take payment over the phone.

 Yes.
 Depending on the location you are mailing from we advise the round trip mail to be between 10 and 16 business days.
+Mail ordering is still dependent upon State Laws concerning valid identification and familiar relation.

 Alternatively, you may print the certificate application from the website and mail it with a photocopy of valid driver’s license, valid state ID, or 3 alternative documentation, money order, and self-addressed stamped envelope.